sirReeall/ACS610-Deploy/roles/acs-install/README.md

 User that will own the acs_install_folder recursively
     alfresco_user: alfresco

-Maven user name:
+Nexus user name:
-    maven_user:
+    nexus_user:

-Mavan password (This must be encrypted if you are configuring this):
+Nexus password (This must be encrypted if you are configuring this):
-    maven_password:
+    nexus_password: